JavaScript Actions

 Parameters pass data to JavaScript actions.
 For example, if you had a JavaScript action which multiplied numbers, parameters would define the numbers to be multiplied.
 A JavaScript action can have zero or more parameters.
 Each parameter should have a unique name.
 You may add a parameter by clicking Parameters > Add, and then customize that parameter to pass data into a JavaScript action:

 In a JavaScript action’s Code tab, you can see its parameters’ values and handle its implementation.
-Each parameter has a name (1), type (2), category, description (3), and return type (4):
+Each parameter has name (1), type (2), category, description (3), return type (4), and required (5):

 You will see a parameter’s category (1), parameter name (2), and description (3) in the Call JavaScript Action dialog box after double-clicking its activity in your nanoflow: